aolteanu/UPMSP-NAJ-NAM-RR/README.md

 ## Format

-Each problem instance is split into multipe files.
+Each problem instance is split into multiple files.
 All files pertaining to a problem instance have the following prefix: P`n`-`m`-`k`-`index`_`comp`, where n, m, k correspond to the previous parameters while index corresponds to the instance index (from 1 to 20 in our case).

 The `comp` part indicates the type of data that can be found in the file: